Skip to content

 My Inspiration

 This article and the book I Am Here: The Healing Journey of Caregiving come out of lived experience.
 In the Spring of 2010, my life turned upside down as I found myself stepping into the role of full-time caregiver for my father, who suddenly became critically and later terminally ill.
 Despite having a complete set of “tools” at my fingertips for managing the intense stress of this new life as caregiver (I was a stress management consultant, after all.), I didn’t use them.
 The result was a tidal wave of crippling stress that impacted most every area of my life, including my health and the quality of care I was able to offer my father.
 But it didn’t stop there.
 I continued to try to ignore and then push through the stress, the exhaustion, the hurt.
 I managed to hobble through, with each passing day becoming more and more difficult, more and more painful.
 Then one particular night, after yet another intense “shift” of caregiving, I came face-to-face with a suffocating tightness and gripping pain in my chest.
-It literally took my breath away and brought me to his knees.
-With one hand pressing against my chest and the other holding onto the wall, trying to support my collapsing body, I finally faced the reality that it was time for me to start to listen to all that was happening inside his body, inside his mind.
+It literally took my breath away and brought me to my knees.
+With one hand pressing against my chest and the other holding onto the wall, trying to support my collapsing body, I finally faced the reality that it was time for me to start to listen to all that was happening inside my body, inside my mind.
 It was finally time for me to take a dose of my own medicine and start to listen to and explore my inner landscape.
 This was a painful, scary, and yet life-saving turning point for me in my caregiving journey.
 It was this unyielding acceptance of life-as-it-is that paved the way to a transformation of my caregiving journey into one of real healing – for both myself and my father.

 FREE